-Black Tea: The two leaves and a bud, which is the origination point of the TEA, are plucked and go through a process of withering and rolling before drying.
-The most consumed type of all; Black Tea is perfect for both, Hot Spiced Tea and Iced Tea.
-Black Tea goes through process called, ‘Cut, Torn & Curled’ giving it name CTC Tea.
-Black Tea is fully fermented Tea that gives them black color and name.
-Black tea is more caffeinated as compared to other teas and it is often enjoyed with milk.
+The two leaves and a bud, which is the origination point of the TEA, are plucked and go through a process of withering and rolling before drying.
+Black Tea goes through process called, ‘Crush, Tear & Curle’ giving it name CTC Tea.

-White Tea: Largely grown in China and Japan White Tea is rarely consumed and found type of all.
-Also produced at Darjeeling, India White Tea contains least caffeine of all.
-Unlike Black Tea, White Tea is not fermented or lightly fermented.
-Plucked at first break of Sun, White Tea derives its name from the Tea-buds covered with fine silvery hairs.
+White tea is largely grown in China and Japan and also produced at Darjeeling, India.
+Plucked White Tea derives its name from the Tea-buds covered with fine silvery hairs.

-Green Tea: Green Tea is called Green Tea as the leaves retain the same fresh green color.
-Green Tea is also non-fermented Tea that helps to retain the green color.
-Having almost same sweet tinge as White Tea, Green Tea has grassy undertone that distinct it from White Tea.
-Green tea is rich in antioxidants and contains a lesser percentage of caffeine compared to black tea.
+Green Tea is called so, as the leaves retain the same fresh green color.
+Having almost same sweet tinge as White Tea, Green Tea has grassy undertone.